Cape Town has a rich history. As every tourist knows, the story of a country can’t be adequately told in history books.

 THE CASTLE OF GOOD HOPE

 A pentagonal fortress built between 1666 and 1679 by the Dutch East India Company, making it the oldest building in the country, The Castle of Good Hope naturally has more than a few ghost stories.

 A photographer’s dream, the technicolour homes of the Muslim community of Bo-Kaap are Capetonian icons.
 Nearby, the Bo-Kaap Museum explains the social history of the former slave houses.

 This entire street is a national heritage sight.
 It’s the unmistakeable Cape-Dutch architecture, in this, the oldest town in South Africa, which combines gorgeously with ancient, gnarled oaks to line this old wagon road.
 A stroll down Dorp Street is a charming experience that resonates through the centuries.

-Settled by French Huguenots (or Protestants) fleeing persecution in France, Franschoek is one of the Cape’s most heart wrenchingly beautiful areas overflowing with wine, misty mountains and rich history.
+Settled by French Huguenots (or Protestants) fleeing persecution in France, Franschhoek is one of the Cape’s most beautiful areas overflowing with wine, misty mountains and rich history.